-EP goals will:
+Educational Plan (EP) goals will:

-- 1. be individualized to reflect each student's strengths, interests, needs, and weaknesses (if applicable) - 2. be measurable so that growth can be assessed in clear and certain terms - 3. be observable to the classroom teacher, the parent, and the student - 4. include at least two goals that address curriculum
+- 1. Be individualized to reflect each student's strengths, interests, needs, and weaknesses (if applicable) - 2.
+Be measurable so that growth can be assessed in clear and certain terms - 3.
+Be observable to the classroom teacher, the parent, and the student - 4.
+Include a minimum of two goals that address curriculum